 - Angles: Change it up, take pictures from every different angle you can think of, flat from the top or to the side to capture layers.

 - Backgrounds: Create a scene, don’t get too cluttered and busy but find yourself a clean or aesthetically pleasing surface, use your ingredients to decorate the open areas in your photos.
-I for an old wood board and shabby chic’d it to get that feel I wanted.
+I went for an old wood board and shabby chic’d it to get that feel I wanted.

 Things to avoid when taking food photos: